-Personal safety is an essential part of trip planning.
-We recommend that you take a look at our many pamphlets on topics such as cold-water paddling.
-We also recommend that you be aware of your environment and do your best to minimize impact to it, including helping to stop the spread of invasive species.
+Personal safety is an essential part of any adventure and should be a core part of trip planning.
+We recommend that you take a look at our pamphlets on cold-water paddling, PFDs, and essential gear.
+We also recommend that you be aware of your environment and do your best to minimize your impacts to it, including helping to stop the spread of invasive species.

 Waterways are dynamic systems, and even the most detailed route descriptions cannot account for seasonal changes due to fluctuations in water level, downed trees, recent floods, geological disturbances, or storms and rainfall.
 Conditions are ever-changing.
 Be smart: plan for unexpected situations, and stay alert while on the water.